PerfectFit-project/virtual_coach_daily_step_goal_setting/README.md

 You can use "\n" in your utterances in domain.yml to split an utterance into two separate messages.

+## Other Notes
+- The frontend is not fully cleaned up yet (i.e., still contains quite some components that are not used by this project).
+- `"--debug"` in backend/Dockerfile prints a lot of debugging statements (e.g., for the action prediction).
+This is handy while you are still developing your agent, but can be removed.

 ## License

 Copyright (C) 2023 Delft University of Technology.